The Bankrate promise

-“We’re seeing very substantial inflation,” Buffett said at last month’s Berkshire Hathaway annual meeting.
+“We’re seeing very substantial inflation,” Buffett said at last year’s Berkshire Hathaway annual meeting.
 “We’re raising prices, people are raising prices to us.
 And it’s being accepted.”

 So why is inflation such a concern for investors?
 Inflation, or a general increase in prices, causes you to lose your purchasing power over time.
 For investors, this can turn what appears like a positive return into a negative one if inflation gets high enough.
 Owning a bond paying 5 percent interest annually may sound like a solid investment, but if inflation reaches 6 percent, your “real” return goes negative.